WWUHackathon2021/GroupOfBots/README.md

 Dismiss it at any point by saying !goodbye

-The bot will ask a series of questions and then return a restaurant from a list of restaurants which match the users answers
+The bot will ask a series of questions and then return a restaurant from a list of restaurants which match the users answers (Open hours and times may differ)

 Creators:
 Griffin Craft,